maciejka3000/workdock/README.md

 # workdock
-Keyboard using OLED screens to never remember any shortcut again
+Keyboard with OLED screens to keep your cool shortcuts